Batu CavesCurrently Open

 The Batu Caves in Malaysia are very popular due to several reasons.
 Apart from being some of the oldest limestone caves in the world, they are also host to some of the most sacred religious monuments in Malaysia.
 You can buy tickets for Batu Caves online from our ticket booking section so that you don’t waste your time in long queues.
 Apart from buying tickets for Batu Caves you can also check Batu Caves ticket prices beforehand and even combine Batu Caves tickets with other touring options in and around Kuala Lumpur.
 Also, visit nearby attractions in the city which are covered in Kuala Lumpur itinerary 5 days.

-Batu Caves Information
+Batu Caves Travel Tips

 - Careful that the monkeys don’t make off with your stuff.

 - Look out your pace while you’re going up.